tasneem-ops/SkyCast/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is developed in ITI - MCIT

 ## Contact